top of page

 What this means for parents

+Think of it like a multiplication equation.
 If one side is weak, the overall result is affected.

 Scenario 1: Strong decoding, weak comprehension

 A child can read words accurately but does not understand what they read.
+You might notice:

-• reading sounds fluent
+• Reading sounds fluent

-• difficulty answering questions
+• Difficulty answering questions

-• limited understanding of stories
+• Limited understanding of stories

 Scenario 2: Strong comprehension, weak decoding

 A child understands language well but struggles to read words.
+You might notice:

-• strong talking and storytelling
+• Strong talking and storytelling

-• difficulty sounding out words
+• Difficulty sounding out words

-• avoidance of reading
+• Avoidance of reading

 Scenario 3: Both systems developing together

 This is the goal.
+Children:

-✔ read words accurately
+✔ Read words accurately

-✔ understand what they read
+✔ Understand what they read

-✔ engage with books confidently
+✔ Engage with books confidently

 Why This Model Matters